-The cost of real estate sold includes the acquisition cost of the land and total development costs upon completion.
-Cost of lots sold is determined based on average method while cost of villa is accounted for using specific identification.
+The cost of real estate sold includes the acquisition cost of the land determined based on average method.

 Costs of services rendered

 All direct nurse costs incurred in deployment of nurses are deferred and included in "Other noncurrent assets" in the consolidated balance sheets, until the nurses' arrival and employment in the U.S. hospitals.
 Upon the nurses' arrival and employment in the U.S. hospitals, deferred costs are reversed to "Costs of services rendered".